The effect of local magnetic moments on spectral properties and resistivity near the interaction- and doping induced Mott transitions: Introduction

-In the present paper we study a connection of the above described features of resistivity to the single- and two particle properties.
+In the present paper we study a connection of the above described features of resistivity to the {local} single- and two particle properties.
 In particular, we supplement previous study of the formation of local magnetic moments at half filling \cite{OurMott} by detail study of the temperature- and interaction dependence of resistivity within the Hubbard model on the square lattice.
 By comparing the obtained characteristic temperatures at half filling we find that different criteria for the Widom line $T^*$ almost coincide with each other and with the start of the formation of quasiparticles.
 We also find the coincidence of the line of the resistivity exponent $\beta\equiv d\ln\rho/d\ln T=1$ with the boundary of start of the screening of local magnetic moments, determined previously from the minimum of local charge compressibility and double occupation.
 This provides natural definition of this boundary in terms of directly measurable quantities and allows us to conclude that the temperature of screening of LMM is located below $T^*$.
 Away from half filling we show presence of screened LMM.
 The boundary of the screening regime is determined by the minimum of double occupation, while the minimum of local charge compressibility disappears at sufficiently large doping due to presence of free charge carriers.
-We also show that the exponent of the resistivity $\beta=1$ corresponds to the onset of the marginal Fermi liquid state in this case.
+We also show that the exponent of the resistivity $\beta=1$ corresponds to the onset of the linear temperature dependence of resistivity and quasiparticle damping in this case.

 The plan of the paper is the following.
 In Sect.
-II we discuss briefly the model and method, in Sect III we present the results for half filling ($n=1$) and away from half filling ($n<1$).
+II we discuss briefly the model and method, in Sect III we present the results for half filling ($n=1$, Sect.
+IIIA) and away from half filling ($n<1$, Sect.
+IIIB).
 In Sect.
 IV we present conclusions.